Introduction

 Modifications

 Many portions of the GIZMO source code has been modified to implement these changes.
 For those unfamiliar, I have added the changes in the form of diff code blocks.
 These represents regions in the codebase that have been changed.
 Each subheadings under the Modifications section represents a file which has been modified from the original source code.
 The line numbers on the left side represent where in the file the modifications can be found.
-Lines which have been added to the code are marked with a +, while any deleted lines are marked with a -.
+Lines which have been added to the code are marked with a +

 All these modifications can also be found in the GIZMOD source code in various commits.
 However, since the commits took place over many months, and not all of them are strictly useful for a new reader (some are simple fixes which don't need to be documented) I have curated the relevant core changes to the code below.